Msbarari/NewsApp/README.md

 // to add new News end poit

-you should make anew News EndPoint declarition implent the NewsEndPoint
+you should make anew News EndPoint declarition implement the NewsEndPoint

 // Detail screen and Unit Testing Not Emplemented yet because time frame